tejachowdary27/tejachowdary27/README.md

 ### A bit more about me...

 - 💡 Currently diving into SAS, digging into advanced Machine Learning, AI models, automation strategies, AI-powered analytics, and cloud stuff.
-- 🤝 Open to collaborating on Data Science projects, AI analytics, cloud databases, and I'm always up for mentoring in Math, Comp Sci, and Management.
+- 🤝 Open to collaborating on Data Science projects, AI analytics, cloud databases, and I'm always up for mentoring in Math, Comp Science, and Management.
 - 🌱 Currently hands-on with: Scaling data pipelines and fine-tuning SQL for peak performance.
 - 💬 Ask me about: SQL tricks, Cloud moves, PL/SQL, Python (Pandas, NumPy, Scikit-learn), Machine Learning (ARIMA, SARIMA, LSTM), Time-Series Forecasting, and geeking out on Linux Shell.
 - 🛠️ Skills & Technologies I Use: